tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 ### Logistic regression.

 If you are unlucky enough to have to run a logistic regression, then we often want [information criteria](https://en.wikipedia.org/wiki/Model_selection#Criteria){:target="_blank"} and/or [likelihood ratio tests](https://en.wikipedia.org/wiki/Likelihood-ratio_test){:target="_blank"}.
 I had to find out how to get those.
-It turns out that the binomial logistic regression module in SPSS does not provide this, but the multinomial logistic regression module does (see [this](http://www-01.ibm.com/support/docview.wss?uid=swg21478171){:target="_blank"}.
+It turns out that the binomial logistic regression module in SPSS does not provide this, but the multinomial logistic regression module does (see [this](http://www-01.ibm.com/support/docview.wss?uid=swg21478171){:target="_blank"}).

+### Mediation.

+I have strong reservations against some of these procedures, that's for a separate rant.
+It's possible that you have to do a mediation, however, as for example, the paper you tried to replicate did one.

+There are multiple resources available online on how to do a mediation analyses.
+For example check out [this video](https://www.youtube.com/watch?v=-S8HCg4WX9c){:target="_blank"} and also [this video](https://www.youtube.com/watch?v=ByuUyLtoTt8){:target="_blank"}.
+Here is another [example in .pdf](http://www.socialchangelab.net/uploads/9/8/7/7/98771854/nloxton_mediationbootstrapping.pdf){:target="_blank"} using the 'Sobel Macro' in SPSS.

 # Writing.